Mapsted/mapsted-ionic-cordova-plugin/README.md

 </activity>
 ```

-2. Add licence key file in Cordova project.
+3. Add licence key file in Cordova project.
 Path -
 yourIonicCordovaProject\platforms\android\app\src\main\assets\demo_android_licence.key

-3. Generate android build
+4. Generate android build
 ```sh
 ionic cordova build android
 ```

-4. Echo method is just for testing that you are able to access the cordova plugin or not.
+5. Echo method in cordova plugin is just for testing that you are able to access the cordova plugin or not.